ContextMapper/context-map-generator/README.md

 ### Preconditions
 **Important note:** The generator requires [Graphviz](https://www.graphviz.org/) to be installed on the machine on which you run it.

-## Example
+## Examples
-The following Java programm illustrates how you can create a Context Map (png file in this case):
+The following Java programs illustrates how you can create a Context Map (png file in these cases).
+They generate Context Maps for our [insurance example](https://github.com/ContextMapper/context-mapper-examples/tree/master/src/main/cml/insurance-example) and the [DDD "Cargo" sample application](https://github.com/ContextMapper/context-mapper-examples/tree/master/src/main/cml/ddd-sample) (CML examples can be found in our [examples repository](https://github.com/ContextMapper/context-mapper-examples)).

+### Insurance Example
 ```java
 BoundedContext customerManagement = new BoundedContext("Customer Management Context");
 BoundedContext customerSelfService = new BoundedContext("Customer Self-Service Context");